 Altun Ha, the archaeological site closest to Belize City, was a major Maya culture ceremonial center and the discovery site of Belize’s famous Jade Head.

-A unique feature of this site is the absence of carved stelae, while its most notable artifact is a large jade carving of the Maya sun god “Kinich Ahau” Weighing almost 10 pounds, this 6-inch carving is the largest carved jade object to be found in any Maya community in the region.
-A replica of the “Jade Head,” a national treasure, is on display at Central Bank of Belize and its likeness is watermarked on all Belizean currency.
+A unique feature of this site is the absence of carved stelae, while its most notable artifact is a large jade carving of the Maya sun god “Kinich Ahau.”
+Weighing almost 10 pounds, this 6-inch carving is the largest carved jade object to be found in any Maya community in the region.
+A replica of the “Jade Head,” a national treasure, is on display at the Central Bank of Belize, and its likeness is watermarked on all Belizean currency.